csmets/Server-Driven-UI/docs/server-side-business-logic.md

 These benefits include:

 - Front-end clients can be slim and be solely focused on user-interface (UI).
-- Future migrations to different technology stacks/platforms within the front-end require less effort.
+- Future migrations to different technology stacks/platforms within the front end require less effort.
 - Separation of concerns are more clearly defined.
-- Frontend unit tests are less focused on meeting business logic requirements and more on providing correct visuals.
+- Front end unit tests are less focused on meeting business logic requirements and more on providing correct visuals.
 - Multiple clients will all share same conditions and be in parity.
 - Experiments/features are controlled from the one source
 - Localization is primarily done via the server-side.

 Server-driven UI (SDUI) unleashes all of the above by default.
 As to be completely SDUI, the response from the server should only provide values that shape the UI, and not values to be massaged into the UI.

-Typically, we see a lot of front-end clients get REST or GraphQL responses that return data values to be placed within the UI.
+Typically, we see a lot of front end clients get REST or GraphQL responses that return data values to be placed within the UI.
 This can be pricing data, customer data, shopping item data, etc. With this data, there are often times where manipulation must be made for certain cases.
 This can be, calculating values for a total price within in a shopping cart.
 Or, displaying customer data in some bespoke presentation depending on their tier.
 Or, displaying certain shopping items due to business filters, etc.

 ```diff
 {